Post Pharm.D. Education & Training

 The University of Texas College of Pharmacy and Affiliated Institutions

-The Seton Healthcare Family and The University of Texas at Austin Post Graduate Year 2 (PGY2) Psychiatric Pharmacy Residency Program was established in 1982 by Dr. M. Lynn Crismon and has consistently maintained its accreditation status by the American Society of Health- System Pharmacists (ASHP) since 1983.
-Over 40 residents have successfully completed our program.
+The Seton Healthcare Network and The University of Texas at Austin Post Graduate Year 2 (PGY2) Psychiatric Pharmacy Residency Program was established in 1982 by Dr. M. Lynn Crismon and has consistently maintained its accreditation status by the American Society of Health- System Pharmacists (ASHP) since 1983.
+Over 50 residents have successfully completed our program.

 The goal of the residency program is primarily to prepare individuals to become independent, skilled clinicians in psychiatric pharmacotherapy and practice.
 Critical to the core values of our program is the emphasis on the importance of advancing knowledge and skills in the care of individuals with mental disorders, and in understanding the unique characteristics of mental healthcare systems.
 Individuals who successfully complete our program will be prepared for a variety of exciting and challenging career opportunities in academia and/or professional practice.
 Additionally, residents are eligible for board certification in psychiatric pharmacy after completion of the program.

 The two main inpatient practice sites for this residency program are Seton Shoal Creek Hospital (SSC) and the Austin State Hospital (ASH).
-Seton Shoal Creek Hospital is a 115 bed private, not for profit psychiatric teaching hospital that operates as a component of the Seton Healthcare Family.
+Seton Shoal Creek Hospital is a 115 bed private, not for profit psychiatric teaching hospital that operates as a component of the Seton Healthcare Network.
 In conjunction with Dell Medical School at The University of Texas at Austin, Seton also offers an accredited residency in psychiatry and fellowships in psychosomatics and child psychiatry.
-Clinical experiences offered at SSC include transitions of care, adult acute care psychiatry, addictions medicine, and child and adolescent psychiatry.
-The geriatric psychiatry outpatient experience is completed at the Seton Mind Institute Medical Park Tower clinic.
-Elective experiences available at other hospitals or clinics within the Seton Healthcare Family include: Psychiatry Consult Liaison, Psychiatric Emergency Department and Neurology.
+Clinical experiences offered at SSC include transitions of care, adult acute care psychiatry and addictions medicine.
+Child and adolescent psychiatry is completed at Dell Children’s Medical Center.
+The geriatric psychiatry outpatient experience is completed at the Seton Mind Institute Medical Park Tower Clinic.
+Additional elective opportunities at SHF include: Psychiatry Consult Liaison and Psychiatric Emergency Department.
 For more information on Seton Shoal Creek Hospital, click on:http://www.seton.net/locations/shoal_creek/

 Austin State Hospital is a 315 bed public sector acute and intermediate care psychiatric hospital serving the mental health needs for over 3 and a half million Texas citizens.
 The resident gains experience in a variety of clinical environments from the Austin State Hospital campus, including: adult acute care psychiatry, and clinical psychopharmacology consult service.
 For more information on Austin State Hospital, click on:http://www.dshs.state.tx.us/mhhospitals/AustinSH/default.shtm